debopamgupta/mdpreview/README.md

-# MD Preview | Markdown Previwer / Editor
+# MD Preview | Markdown Previewer / Editor

 Convert Github flavored markdown into HTML code and preview that right in the browser.

 ## User Stories

-- [ ] User can enter Github flavored markdown into a `textarea`
+- [x] User can enter Github flavored markdown into a `textarea`
-- [ ] User can see the resulting `HTML` in another container/box by pressing on a button
-- [ ] User can see the resulting `HTML` updated automatically when the markdown `textarea` is changed
+- [x] User can see the resulting `HTML` updated automatically when the markdown `textarea` is changed
 - [ ] When closing the browser window the markdown formatted text will be stored in `localStorage` and when the User returns, the data will be retrieved and displayed
 - [ ] User can click a button and the content of the box is saved to the `clipboard`